lzantal/basepath/README.md

 'www/view_error/subfolder2/subfolderN/index.html'
 ```

-To get only the full path without file call it with an empty string
+To get the current base path call the function without arguments
 ```
-tp('')
+tp()
 'www/'
 ```

-You can also add subfolders without file
+You can add subfolders to base path without a file by passing in an empty string
 ```
 tp('','subfolder','another')
 'www/subfolder/another/'